 - The numbers of the “good bacteria” remained low in samples collected up to 30 days after infected patients had cleared the virus from their bodies

 Metagenomic sequencing and machine learning

 G-NiiB is an avid adopter of big data and machine learning to generate deeper insights on the microbiome.
 With a proprietary database of over 10,000 subjects, The research team conducted next-generation metagenomic sequencing of over 1,400 samples.
-Using these big data, our proprietary machine learning algorithm identified specific, food-grade probiotic naturally occurring bacteria strains that correlate with health in Asians.
-This algorithmic approach underpins the design of G-NiiB’s evidence based -informed synbiotic microbiome precision formula (G-NiiB Immunity+).
+Using these big data, our proprietary machine learning algorithm identified specific, naturally occurring food-grade bacteria strains that correlate with health in Asians.
+This algorithmic approach underpins the design of G-NiiB’s evidence based microbiome precision formula (G-NiiB Immunity+).